 Jennifer Masters – Teacher.
 Jennifer has been practicing yoga for nearly 20 years, the last three at Upstate Yoga Institute.
 In July 2017, she completed a year-long intensive teacher training program in New York City to augment her studies with Martine at UYI and to become a certified teacher in the lineage of Krishnamacarya and Desikachar.
 Jennifer has taught at UYI, Syracuse University (graduate and undergraduate students at the Newhouse School), and Hospice of CNY (for family members who recently experienced the loss of a loved one.)
 In addition to teaching yoga, Jennifer works as a fundraising consultant and landscape designer.

-Kerry Koen – Teacher and Advisor.
-Kerry started her long association with Mary Louise Skelton in 1982 while a graduate student for the Performing Arts.
+Kerry Koen – Kerry teaches yoga in her hometown of Hamilton, NY.
+She started practicing yoga in 1982 while a graduate student for the Performing Arts.
 An accomplished yoga teacher, Kerry is also particularly knowledgeable about the benefits of yoga for performers from her own experience with yoga and music.
 She continues expanding her knowledge of yoga through self-study and attendance of professional seminars in the Krishnamacharya/Desikachar tradition.